SharifVelasquezAlzate/gatekeeper/docs/Registering providers.md

-## Registering providers
+## Registering a Provider

-in our file `lib/gatekeeper` you just have to use the `registerProvider` method, and pass to it a Provider (alongside with a name for this provider if you want to identify the provider by a different name other than the default one).
+Now that you know what a provider is and how to create them, it is time to use them!

-### Example
+To register a provider just call `gatekeeper.registerProvider` and pass to it the Provider you want to register (you can also specify a custom name for your provider if you want.
+If not, Gatekeeper will use the provider's default name).

-lib/gatekeeper.js
+#### Example #1

 ```js
 import gatekeeper from '@sharifvelasquez/gatekeeper'
 import GoogleProvider from '@sharifvelasquez/gatekeeper/providers/google';